 Having all of these folks in your organization is a luxury, so if you do, you’re in luck!
 They can be a tremendous resource for finding out how well users are onboarding and engaging.
 You’ll also want to consider coordinating with them when you’re releasing new features or a redesign.
 They’re help you find the best way to get important helpful content in front of your users.

 Depending on the size of your organization and the resources you have available, the amount of bridges you build will be uniquely yours.
 It always involves fine tuning the most productive way to spend everyone’s time.

-Consciously encouraging an open design process within your organization is akin to spending some time tending a garden that will eventually provide you with a bountiful harvest.
+Consciously encouraging a participatory design process within your organization is akin to spending some time tending a garden that will eventually provide you with a bountiful harvest.
 You’ll invest a little time, but gain so much more.
 And much like your actual design work, which involves creating a positive relationship between humans and a system, you will be creating a positive relationship (and a unified UX alliance) between your design team and the rest of your organization.